Scrum Product Backlog - the ultimate simplistic guide

 Tip #8: Proactively Manage your Product Backlog

 Regularly groom and refine the items with the development team.
-Analyze the feedback and data collected from exposing the latest product increment to the users, then apply the new insights into the backlog.
+Analyze the feedback and data collected from exposing the latest product increment to the users, then apply the new insights to the backlog.
 Remove or update existing older items while adding new ones.
-This maximizes your chances of building a product that users really want.
-It also keeps the product backlog up to date and concise.
+This maximizes your chances of building a product that users want.
+It also keeps the product backlog up-to-date and concise.

 Tip #9: Get the Backlog Ready